yufengwudcs/ScisTree2/README.md

 * -T num-of-threads:  ScisTree2 now supports multi-threading.

+## You may also read the ScisTree2's User Manual, which is in PDF format and is distributed as part of ScisTree2.

 ## To learn more about ScisTree2, see our [Scistree2 Tutorial](https://github.com/yufengwudcs/ScisTree2/blob/main/Scistree2_Tutorial.ipynb).

 # Paper Data Availability